-Several Nevada Medicaid staff in district offices and call centers are bilingual Spanish.
+Several Nevada Medicaid staff in district offices and call centers are bilingual Spanish speakers.
 We have additional staff who are fluent in other languages but were not hired as interpreters.
-For members who speak other languages, staff can utilize a contractor, Language Link Corporate Translation Services, Inc., through a Master Service Agreement, to provide interpretive and language services.
-Procedures for utilizing this service can be found in Appendices A and B. It should be noted that the Division's capacity via its district offices to provide language services during an emergency was tested during the COVID-19 Public Health Emergency.
-Telephonic translation services were provided to members with LEP without interruption during the emergency.
+For members who speak other languages, professional interpreters are available through contractors.
+Procedures for 7 Nevada Medicaid Language Access Plan, September 2024 utilizing this service can be found in Appendices A and B. The Division's capacity to provide language services during an emergency was tested during the COVID-19 Public Health Emergency.
+Telephonic translation services were provided to members with LEP without interruption.

-Division staff, who interact with members with LEP, receive LEP and Civil Rights and Advanced Directives training.
+Division staff receive LEP and Civil Rights and Advanced Directives training.